-ARTIQ (Advanced Real-Time Infrastructure for Quantum physics) is an open source control system for laser-cooled trapped ion experiments, being developed for the Nobel prize-winning Ion Storage Group at NIST.
+ARTIQ (Advanced Real-Time Infrastructure for Quantum physics) is a next-generation control system for quantum information experiments, being developed in partnership with the Nobel prize-winning Ion Storage Group at NIST.

 The system features a high-level programming language that helps describing complex experiments, which is compiled and executed on dedicated hardware with nanosecond timing resolution and sub-microsecond latency.

 Traditional gateware design with Verilog and VHDL is well known to be tedious and inefficient.
 M-Labs have developed Migen, a Python-based HDL and toolbox that addresses many of their issues and makes gateware design more productive.

 Built on Migen, MiSoC provides a high performance, flexible and lightweight solution to build system-on-chips for various applications.

 The Mixxeo is the first open source digital video mixer.
 It will support mixing from two DVI or HDMI sources up to 720p60, with crossfade, fade to black and other effects with a latency of less than two frames.